spex-xray/spex-help/source/theory/spexact/absmodels.rst

 wavelength in Å, :math:`\sigma_{\mathrm v,100}` the velocity dispersion in units of :math:`100` km/s and :math:`N_{20}` the total column density of the ion in units of :math:`10^{20}` :math:`\mathrm{m}^{-2}`.

-This dynamical structure offers the user a broad range of applicability.
-However, we advise the user to use the extension with :math:`\sigma_{\mathrm b}` with caution!
-Always start with the most simple case.
-The default values for are defined in such a way that :math:`\sigma_{\mathrm b} = 0`.
-This will produce the “normal” case of single absorption lines.
-In that case, the velocity separation :math:`\Delta v` is an irrelevant parameter.

 Finally, we make a remark on the r.m.s. line width of individual lines, :math:`\sigma_{\mathrm v}`.
 In our code, this *only* includes the